-The past decade has witnessed a series of unprecedented boreal summer weather extreme events around the globe such as the 2010 Russian heatwave, 2012 North American heatwave, and the record breaking heatwaves of 2015, 2018 and 2019 in Europe (Barriopedro et al., 2011; Kornhuber et al., 2019; Krzyżewska and Dyer, 2018; Wang et al., 2014; Huntingford et al., 2019; Xu et al., 2021).
+The past decade has witnessed a series of unprecedented boreal summer weather extreme events around the globe, such as the 2010 Russian heatwave, 2012 North American heatwave, and the record-breaking heatwaves of 2015, 2018 and 2019 in Europe (Barriopedro et al., 2011; Kornhuber et al., 2019; Krzyżewska and Dyer, 2018; Wang et al., 2014; Huntingford et al., 2019; Xu et al., 2021).
 Some of these events also happened simultaneously with other types of extremes such as the persistent Russian heatwave and Pakistan flood in 2010 July and August (Lau and Kim, 2012; Martius et al., 2013).
-These persistent weather extremes can have disastrous impacts on human health and societies such as wide spread crop failure, infrastructure damage and properties loss, especially when they co-occur (Zscheischler et al., 2018).
-Persistent weather extremes are often induced by quasi-stationary Rossby waves.
-For instance, Recurring Rossby Waves Packets (RRWPs) can lead to cold spells in winter and hot spells in summer (Röthlisberger, et al., 2019).
-Several other studies have also identified that amplified circumglobal waves favor the occurrence of weather extremes in certain regions (Screen and Simmonds, 2014; Kornhuber et al., 2020).
-Specifically, in summer wave-5 (Ding and Wang, 2005; Kornhuber et al., 2020) and wave-7 (Kornhuber et al., 2020) have preferred phase positions and thereby favor simultaneous extremes in major breadbasket regions (Kornhuber et al., 2020).
+Persistent weather extremes are often induced by certain Rossby wave patterns.
+For instance, Recurring Rossby Waves Packets (RRWPs) can lead to cold spells in winter and hot spells in summer (Röthlisberger et al., 2019).
+These persistent weather extremes can have disastrous impacts on human health and societies, such as wide spread crop failure, infrastructure damage and properties loss, especially when they co-occur (Zscheischler et al., 2018).
+Several other studies have identified that amplified circumglobal waves favor the occurrence of weather extremes in specific regions (Screen and Simmonds, 2014; Kornhuber et al., 2020).
+Specifically, in summer wave-5 (Ding and Wang, 2005; Kornhuber et al., 2020) and wave-7 (Kornhuber et al., 2019, 2020) have preferred phase positions and thereby favor simultaneous extremes in major breadbasket regions (Kornhuber et al., 2020).

-Capua et al., 2020), extratropical sea surface temperature (SST) anomalies (McKinnon, et al., 2016; Vijverberg, et al., 2020), soil moisture anomalies (Teng and Branstator, 2019), waveguide effect (Hoskins and Ambrizzi, 1993), and wave-resonances (Petoukhov et al., 2013, 2016; Kornhuber et al., 2017; Thomson and Vallis, 2018).
+Several mechanisms can promote quasi-stationary Rossby waves including strong convective forcing from monsoons (Di Capua et al., 2020), extratropical sea surface temperature (SST) anomalies (McKinnon, et al., 2016; Vijverberg, et al., 2020), soil moisture anomalies (Teng and Branstator, 2019), waveguide effect (Hoskins and Ambrizzi, 1993), and wave-resonances (Petoukhov et al., 2013, 2016; Kornhuber et al., 2017; Thomson and Vallis, 2018).
 Recent work by Di Capua et al. (2020) found that the latent heat release during the Indian Summer Monsoon initiates a circumglobal teleconnection pattern, which reflects a wave-5 type pattern in the northern mid-latitudes.
-Extratropical SSTs can interact with atmospheric waves creating quasi-stationary atmospheric Rossby waves favorable for e.g. hot days in the eastern United States (McKinnon et al., 2016).
-Moreover, waves can be excited by reduced soil moisture and then maintained by waveguides in the Northern Hemisphere mid-latitudes (Teng et al., 2019), which could result in high-amplitude wave events occurring more often.
+Extratropical SSTs can interact with atmospheric waves creating quasi-stationary atmospheric Rossby waves favorable for e.g. hot days in the eastern United States (McKinnon et al., 2016; Vijverberg and Coumou, 2022).
+Moreover, waves can be excited by reduced soil moisture and then maintained by waveguides in the Northern Hemisphere mid-latitudes (Teng et al., 2019).
 Quasi-Resonant Amplification (QRA) theory suggests that synoptic scale Rossby waves can be trapped within the mid-latitude waveguides, where they can get amplified given suitable forcing conditions (Petoukhov et al. 2013).
-Since the wave's energy is not lost
+Since the wave's energy is not lost via meridional dispersion, waves tend to propagate over long longitudinal distances and can sometimes form a circumglobal wave pattern (Hoskins and Ambrizzi, 1993; Branstator, 2002b; Teng and Branstator, 2019).